gaepdit/air-web/docs/Workflows/Enforcement-workflow.md

 * An LON or a Combined NOV/NFA letter cannot be added if a reportable Enforcement Action (see Data Exchange table below) has already been issued.
 * An NFA cannot be added directly to a Case File.
-It can only be generated from an existing NOV.
+It can only be generated from an existing NOV from the Actions menu.
 * A CO cannot be added directly to a Case File.
-It can only be generated from an existing PCO (using the "Signed Order received" action).
+It can only be generated from an existing PCO from the Actions menu.
-* If the Enforcement Action is a Consent Order, Stipulated Penalties can be added.
+* Stipulated Penalties can be added to a Consent Order.
 * A Stipulated Penalty can be deleted *(not shown in diagram)*.

 ### Enforcement Action Status